Email Deliverability: The Only Guide to Avoid The Spam Folder in 2022

 There are two types of IP addresses that relate to email deliverability.

-Dedicated IPs, which are best practice for high volume senders, and shared IPs.
+Dedicated IPs, which are a best practice for high volume senders, and shared IPs.

 So which do you need?